zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 > If you haven't done so already, we strongly suggest that you begin your Teams deployment with a pilot rollout.
 A pilot rollout allows you and a few early adopters to get familiar with Teams and its features before your planning and eventual complete rollout.

 > [!IMPORTANT]
-> Before you roll out Teams broadly, make sure your organization is ready by reviewing the items in [Make sure you're ready](deploy-overview.md).
+> Before you roll out Teams broadly, make sure your organization is ready by reviewing the items in: [Make sure you're ready](deploy-overview.md).

 ## Adding users and giving them access to Teams